How to Care for Cherry Tomatoes from Your Balcony

 Use of Cherry Tomatoes

 Tomatoes are fruits, not vegetables.
 So I like to eat the little ones like fruits, raw and fresh.
-One of my favourite salads is made with cherry tomatoes, cucumber and red onion in lime and fish sauce.
-If not eaten raw, I save my precious home-grown for this salad only.
+One of my favourite salads is made with cherry tomatoes, cucumber, and red onion in a dressing of lime and fish sauce.
+I save my precious home-grown for this salad (if I haven’t eaten them raw first).

 And a trivial thing